All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Some patients find it helpful to set up a dedicated savings account or budget line item for their medication.
 Others use their HSA contributions strategically, front-loading their annual HSA deposits to cover semaglutide costs with pre-tax dollars from the start of the year.

-It is also worth noting that many patients are able to reduce or eliminate other medications as they lose weight.
+It's also many patients are able to reduce or eliminate other medications as they lose weight.
 If semaglutide helps you lower your blood pressure enough to stop a blood pressure medication, improve your blood sugar enough to reduce diabetes drugs, or resolve sleep apnea so you no longer need a CPAP machine, those savings offset a portion of the semaglutide cost.
 Talk to your physician about the full financial picture of your health, not just the price of one medication in isolation.

 Next Steps